Blog Content to help you work smarter

 Vital for Compliance

-In a time when compliance is more important than ever before, schematics constitute a big part of that compliance.
 When it comes to legionella risk reporting, for instance, schematic diagrams are required per the Health and Safety Executive’s (HSE) guidelines (ACOP L8).
 The specific guidance is as follows:

 As part of the risk assessment, take into account the individual nature of each site and consider the system as a whole and not, e.g. the cooling tower in isolation.
 In complex systems, a site survey of all the water systems should be carried out, including an asset register of all associated plant, pumps, strainers and other relevant items.
 This should include an up-to-date schematic diagram showing the layout of the plant or system, including parts temporarily out of use.

-Rather than having your diagrams in physical form, and stored in fusty, old binders, it’s both safer and more practical to have them stored in the cloud in a centralised data hub like ours.
+Rather than having your diagrams in physical form, and stored in dusty, old binders, it’s both safer and more practical to have them stored in the cloud in a centralised data hub like ours.

 Other posts you may be interested in